hykoxo/win-tune/README.md

 I just hide it.

 ## Windows Manager
-I used FancyZones from [PowerToys](https://github.com/microsoft/PowerToys) to manage windows.
+I use FancyZones from [PowerToys](https://github.com/microsoft/PowerToys) to manage windows.

 1. Download PowerToys from the releases page.
 2. Install PowerToys.